Montería

-Montería ([monteˈɾi.a]) is a municipality and city located in northern Colombia and is the capital of the Department of Córdoba.
+Montería ([monteˈɾi.a]) is a municipality and city located in northern Colombia and the capital of the Department of Córdoba.
 The city is located 50 km away from the Caribbean sea, by the Sinú River.
-The city and region are known for their distinct cultural heritages, which include a blend of mainly colonial Spanish descendants, indigenous Zenú peoples, Crypto-Jews, and more recently, Middle East immigrants.
+The city and region are known for their distinct cultural heritages, which include a blend of mainly colonial Spanish descendants, Indigenous Zenú peoples, Crypto-Jews, and more recently, Middle East immigrants.
 The city is home to the Sombrero Vueltiao, a national symbol; and is the home of Porro folklore music.
 The city has an inland seaport connected to the Caribbean Sea by the Sinú River.

 History

 The area where the Department of Córdoba is located today was first settled by Zenú Indians, who lived near the banks of three rivers: the Sinú (Finzenú), the San Jorge (Panzenú) and the Nechí (Zenúfana).
 Montería was founded on May 1, 1777 by Spanish officer Antonio de la Torre y Miranda, being governor of the Province of Cartagena officer Juan de Torrezar Díaz Pimienta.
 The city, which had been named Montería by its inhabitants and located on the east side of the Sinú river, was then renamed "San Jerónimo de Buenavista" and moved to the west side of the river.

 San Jerónimo de Buenavista was chosen by Antonio de la Torre y Miranda to name the city, in order to honor Saint Jerome, but people referred to it as Montería.
 In 1803, the city was burned by a group of natives, so the residents decided to move back to the Sinú's east bank, where it remains today.
 In recent years, Monteria has seen a growth in population on the west side.
 In 1923, it became a municipality of Bolívar Department, and in 1952, it was designated as capital of the new Department of Córdoba.
 Montería was located within the boundaries of the Colombian Department of Bolívar until 1952 when it separated from Bolívar and became the capital of the new Department of Córdoba.

 With a population of approximately 400,000, the city is considered to be one of the ten most important cities in Colombia and is locally known as La Perla del Sinú (The Pearl of the River Sinú).